 The use of the tanks for containerizing the generated water will allow for batch sampling.
 The MEMORANDUM OF AGREEMENT FOR RESOLUTION of Informal Dispute for the Focused Feasibility Study for the Southwest Plume Volatile Organic Compound Sources Oil Landfarm and C-720 Northeast and Southeast sites) at the Paducah Gaseous Diffusion Plant, Paducah, KY (DOE/LX/07-0186&D2), paragraph 2, requires that the method for calculating the annual average discharge (AAD) of Tc-99 shall be detailed (DOE 2010b).
 Because effluent water will be containerized and sampled prior to discharge, this same process will be used to determine AAD of Tc-99.
-After each tank has been filled to the appropriate level, each tank will be sampled and analyzed for the Tc-99 activity present in the water contained in the tank.
-The volume of the filled tank will be noted upon sampling.
-These two data points (water volume and Tc-99 activity) will be collected for each filled tank throughout the project.
-The laboratory results for the Tc-99 and volumes of the tanks then will be used to calculate a volume weighted average discharge for the project to help determine the AAD at the outfall(s) in conjunction with contributions from any other CERCLA discharges subject to this ARAR.
+After each tank has been filled to the appropriate level, each tank will be sampled and analyzed for the Tc-99 activity present in the water volume and Tc-99 activity) will be collected for each filled tank throughout the project.
+The laboratory results for the Tc-99 and volumes of the tanks then will be used to calculate a volume weighted average discharge for the project to help determine the AAD at the outfall(s).